Autonomiccs/autonomiccs-platform/README.md

 ## Getting Started

-- Please, follow the installation instructions in the <a href="https://github.com/Autonomiccs/autonomiccs-platform/wiki/Installation">Installation</a> wiki page.
+- Please, follow the installation instructions in the <a href="https://github.com/Autonomiccs/autonomiccs-platform/wiki/Installation">Installation</a> wiki page;
+- once it is installed, please check our documentation to understande our plugin <a href="https://github.com/Autonomiccs/autonomiccs-platform/wiki/Usage">usage</a>.

 ## Getting source repository

 Autonomiccs Platform project uses Git and a mirror is hosted on <a href="https://github.com/Autonomiccs/autonomiccs-platform">GitHub</a>.